 I’m not interested in ripping apart The Shack’s author, readers, or viewers.
 It’s a heartfelt attempt to deal with the question we all wrestle with at some point: how do you reconcile the reality of evil with the goodness of God?
 Many people who appreciate the story (including the author himself) have been bruised by this fallen world and they desperately seek answers.
 I have no desire to insult or ridicule them.

 But I am concerned with making sure we get the right answer to that question, and from the right source.
 We must redirect our opinions and sentiments to be in line with what God has revealed about Himself.
-When we do, we find that the triune God in all His sovereign, terrible, wonderful holiness is far better than any softened-down version we can create for a novel.
+When we do, we find that the triune God in all His sovereign, wonderful, terrifying, transcendent holiness is far better than any softened-down version we can create for a novel.
 The Shack may warm our hearts, but a God-honoring story must do more than that—it must fill our hearts with truth.
 Comfort is only valuable when it’s rooted in truth, and the truth of God’s word is better than any emotionally-charged tale we can concoct.